paso0129/paso0129/README.md

 ### 🧑🏻‍💻 About me

-- I'm spring Developer 🐍 in 🇰🇷
+- I'm Spring Developer in 🇰🇷

 ### 💻 Skills